Amr Warda: PAOK

 On 9 August 2017, it was announced Warda would be loaned to Feirense.
 He joined the Portuguese club on a one-year loan deal worth €1.25 million.
-On 12 August 2017, however, Portuguese media reported Warda would exit Feirense just three days after signing his contract with the club.
-Record claimed that Warda harassed the wives of two of his teammates.
-Therefore, besides the players' allegations the Portuguese club was set to terminate the agreement.
+On 12 August 2017, however, Portuguese media reported Warda would exit Feirense just three days after joining, after Record reported Warda had harassed the wives of two of his teammates.
+A few days later, the Portuguese club terminated the agreement.

 Loan to Atromitos

 On 29 August 2017, Warda joined Atromitos on a season-long loan.
 On 23 September 2017, he scored his first goal with the club in a 3–0 home win against Lamia On 16 December 2017, his club beat 3–1 struggling rivals Kerkyra on the road, thanks to a second-half brace by the international midfielder, who named MVP of the game.
-Warda was named the best playmaker in Greek Super League first round after his displays with Atromitos.
+Warda was named the best playmaker of the first round of the season after his displays with Atromitos.
 Warda scored five goals and assisted twice in 12 outings in the league.

 Return to PAOK

 In the summer of 2018, Warda returned to PAOK ahead of the 2018–19 season.
-On 21 August 2018, Warda scored an important away goal in a 1–1 away draw game for UEFA Champions League Playoffs, 1st leg against Benfica.

-Warda is set to depart the club with the possibility of returning to Atromitos, where he played on loan last year.
-A feud between Warda and PAOK manager, Razvan Lucescu saw Warda being dropped from the squad on several occasions.
+On 21 August 2018, Warda scored a goal in a 1–1 away UEFA Champions League play-off game against Benfica.
+A feud between Warda and PAOK manager, Răzvan Lucescu, saw Warda being dropped from the squad on several occasions.

 Second spell in Atromitos

 On 24 January 2019, Warda rejoined Atromitos for the rest of the 2018–19 season, with an option to make the transfer permanent.
-On 16 February 2019, Warda struck to make the score 2–0 as he had the simplest task of tapping the ball into an empty net after a superb run from fellow PAOK loanee Dimitris Chatziisaias ended with him serving up a perfect assist, in a 2–0 away win against PAS Giannina.
-On 23 February 2019, he equalized the score with a head kick after an assist from Javier Umbides in a 1–1 away draw against Asteras Tripoli.
+On 16 February 2019, Warda scored a tap-in after a run from fellow PAOK loanee Dimitris Chatziisaias in a 0–2 away win against PAS Giannina.
+On 23 February 2019, he equalized the score after an assist from Javier Umbides in a 1–1 away draw against Asteras Tripoli.

 Loan to AEL

 On 30 August 2019, Warda joined AEL on a season-long loan.
-On 28 September 2019, he scored his first goal with the club, with a header after Ergys Kaçe's corner sealing a 3–2 away win against Aris.
-On 22 January 2020, scored a brace in a thrilling 2–2 home draw game against Panetolikos F.C., first by a spot-kick to put Larissa back into the match and just six minutes later, with a penalty kick when Frederico Duarte brought down Warda, and the Egyptian international made no mistake for a second time from 11 meters.
+On 28 September 2019, he scored his first goal with the club, with a header after Ergys Kaçe's corner, sealing a 2–3 away win against Aris.
+On 22 January 2020, he scored a brace in a 2–2 home draw game against Panetolikos F.C., first by a spot-kick to put Larissa back into the match and just six minutes later, with a penalty kick conceded by Frederico Duarte on Warda.